ETS-Next-Gen/writing_observer/README.md

 pilots.
 These instances have 512MB of RAM, and minimal CPU.
 It's important that this configuration remains usable.

-For deployment and use in classrooms, we expect to need **heavy** metal.
+For deployment and more sophisticated uses (e.g. NLP) in larger numbers of classrooms, we expect to need **heavy** metal.
 As we're playing with algorithms, deep learning is turning out to work surprisingly well, and at the same time, requires surprisingly large amounts of computing power.
 A GPGPU with plenty of RAM is helpful if you want to work with more sophisticated algorithms, and is likely to be a requirement for many types of uses.

 All _Learning Observer_ development has been on Linux-based platforms (including Ubuntu and RHEL).
 There are folks outside of the core team